FML (song): Commercial performance

 The track debuted at number 84 on the US Billboard Hot 100 within the same week that The Life of Pablo was released.
 "FML" charted on the UK Singles Chart at exactly the same position upon the album's release and then never charted again on it.
 On the Canadian Hot 100, the song debuted at number 97 in the same week.
 This made the song stand along with "Ultralight Beam" and "Waves" as one of only three non-single releases from West's album to chart in Canada.
 Alongside its debut on the US Billboard Hot 100, "FML" charted at number 30 on the US Hot R&B/Hip-Hop Songs chart and spend a total of three weeks on it.

 In family culture

 West's sister-in-law Kylie Jenner named the track as her favourite song from The Life of Pablo in March 2016.
-His ex-wife Kim Kardashian listed the track among her top 28 favourite songs by her husband in August 2016.
+His ex-wife Kim Kardashian listed the track in August 2016 among her top 28 favorite songs by her husband.